Are you open during Coronavirus (Covid-19) lockdown?

 Though you can start a dog’s vaccination course from 6 weeks of age we advise starting at 8 weeks old.
 Dogs must be at least 10 weeks old before they can receive their second vaccination but we advise waiting until 12 weeks of age if possible.
 The two vaccinations must be at least 2 weeks apart and no more than 4 weeks apart.

-Cats cannot start vaccinations until they are 9 weeks old.
+We recommend cats receive their first vaccinations at 12 weeks.
 They receive two injections which must be 3 to 4 weeks apart.

 How soon after my dog’s vaccinations can I take it for a walk?